This product has been discontinued by the manufacturer. To find a similar product, we suggest reading this guide.

 The Pioneer DDJ 1000 offers up a large number of features.
 So let’s dive into each section to see what Pioneer has incorporated into their flagship controller.

 The Pioneer DDJ 1000 has an expansive 4 channel mixer section.
-With direct inspiration from the NSX2 line, it offers some fresh features not previously available on a controller.
+It offers some fresh features not previously available on a controller.

 The main section gives you control over 4 channels.
 Each channel offers a full 3 band EQ.
 A Trim knob for each channel is also present.
 Each channel also has individual channel meters so you can keep an eye on your sound levels.